szabgab/slides/python/regexes-2.md

 {i: *}

-Quantifiers apply to the thing in front of them
+Quantifiers apply to the thing immediately to the left of them.

+In this case it is the single character `x` to the left of the quantifier, but later we'll see it can apply to a character-class or to a sub-expression enclosed in parentheses as well.
+Whatever is located immediately to the left of the quantifier.